How To Stretch Your Lower Back To Alleviate Pain And Tightness

 Hip mobility and back discomfort can be greatly improved by stretching the muscles that link to the pelvis.

-When glutes, core, and hip muscles are weak, the abductors might become a barrier.
+When your glutes, core, and hip muscles are weak, the abductors might become a barrier.
 The hip muscles become stiff, resulting in a restricted range of motion.
 This stretch will help.

 How to stretch your inner thigh: